daattali/beautiful-jekyll/covid-policy.md

 * Vaccinations are required
   * One booster is required unless your primary series was recently completed
-  * Fursquared strongly recommends a 4th Monovalent or Bivalent shot
+  * Fursquared strongly recommends a 4th Monovalent or Bivalent booster
 * If your Badge is on, your Mask is on
   * Masks are required in all public hotel spaces
   * Masks are required under fursuit heads